Natural Solutions For Itchy Skin & Eczema

 This is a process where you take your body through resetting the gut: flushing it out, building it back up, and giving it the nutrients it needs, like probiotics and enzymes.

-Then you can follow an anti-inflammatory meal plan to see which food you’re sensitive to.
+Then you can follow a soothing meal plan to see which food you’re sensitive to.
 Or you can do it in reverse order, where you start removing foods, wait a couple of days, and repeat that process.

 5 Foods We Can Add